OBJET D’ART EXCERPT

 same look of astonished skepticism.

-said, an almost imperceptible smirk pulling up one corner
+Paul said, an almost imperceptible smirk pulling up one

+throat.
 “That’s funny, because we look alike.
-That’s something I
+That’s

 “Well, it looks like you got my sense of humor, too.”
 He